smapiot/piral/src/packages/piral-vue/README.md

 ### `VueExtension`

 The extension slot component to be used in Vue components.
+This is not really needed, as it is made available automatically via a Vue custom element named `extension-component`.

 ## Setup and Bootstrapping